Gargoyle geckos (Rhacodactylus auriculatus) are wonderful beginner lizards.

 Gargoyle geckos also lay only one or two eggs per breeding.

-This makes it take a bit longer to produce than other common pet lizards and drives the gargoyle gecko cost up.
+This takes a bit longer to produce than other common pet lizards and drives the gargoyle gecko cost up.

 If more breeders start up, the prices should go down over time as they are getting more popular in the pet trade.